How to Hang a Golf Impact Screen – 6 Ways

 Check out this video showing the Carl’s Place Pro Golf Enclosure and Impact Screen being installed.
 Even if you have your own screen and enclosure, this video is really helpful for showing how to put everything together.

-To Sum Up – How Should you Hang Your Impact Screen?
+To Sum Up – How Should You Hang Your Impact Screen?

 Carl's Place Premium Impact Screen